collective/collective.fgrcon.portletadmin/README.rst

    .. image:: ./docs/screen-move_portlet.jpg

  - *Virtual Hosting*
-    The addon can handle something like http://1.2.3.4:8080/Plone and mapped this (rewritten) as http:/example.org
+    The addon can handle something like http://1.2.3.4:8080/Plone and also such sites mapped (rewritten) as e.g.: http[s]://example.org.
+    More complex rewrite schemes are not supported.
+    Target URLs for moving portlets would be something like /Plone/some-existing/folder/page or /some-existing/folder/page respectively.

 Translations